domhofmann/peachwww/README.md

 ---

-This project may be forked as the basis for an official client in the future, but right now we don't have the bandwidth to build or support.
+This project may be forked as the basis for an official client in the future, but right now we don't have the bandwidth to build or support one.
 So it's a personal project for the forseeable future.

 ## Status